 New Construction and Development

-New construction in Milwaukee has been both a response to and a factor in the city’s housing market dynamics.
-In recent years, the city has seen several significant residential developments, particularly in and around downtown Milwaukee.
+New construction in Milwaukee has been both a response to market demand and a force shaping it.
+In recent years, the city has seen major residential projects, especially in and around downtown, with high-rise luxury condos and mixed-use developments meeting the appetite for urban living.

 Milwaukee city center with large buildings